supernord/micropipe_pawsey/README.md

 # General recommendations for using microPIPE

 When using microPIPE to run the Oxford Nanopore data basecalling and demultiplexing, it is recommended to use the GPU resources.
-As a result, the basecalling step will be performed using the high accuracy mode and the workflow will complete faster than with only CPU resources.
+As a result, the basecalling step will be performed using the high accuracy model (instead of the fast model) and the workflow will complete faster than with only the CPU resources.

 * The table below summarised the basecalling run time depending on the resources used.